DerKevinRiehl/website_personal/content/review_activities/_index.md

   - block: markdown
     content:
       title: Review Activities
-      text:
+      text: |
         I act as a reviewer in following journals and conferences...

           * Annals of Mathematics and Artificial Intelligence
+          * Accident Analysis and Prevention
           * Future Business Journal
           * Forum for Linguistic Studies
           * Global Business Review
           * IEEE Control Systems Letters
           * IEEE International Conference on Intelligent Transportation Systems
           * IEEE International Conference on Vehicular Electronics and Safety
           * IEEE Transactions on Intelligent Transportation Systems
           * IEEE Open Journal of Intelligent Transportation Systems
           * International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS)
           * Journal of Rail Transport Planning and Management
           * Molecular Genetics and Genomics
+          * Simulation: Transactions of the Society for Modeling and Simulation International
           * Symposium on Management of Future Motorway and Urban Traffic Systems (MFTS)
           * Transportation Planning and Technology
           * Transportation Research Board Annual Meeting
+          * Transportation Reviews

 ---